 Perrine Bailleux’s practices range from music and song-writing to performance, visual art, philosophy, teaching and writing.
 By means of different medias and forms, her commitment consists in searching for artistic and theoretical means to enlarge the horizon of possibilities and escape prefab futures.

-Some of her current projects have not been released yet :a lecture-concert about a painting by avant-garde artist Malevich where she presents, in songs, a completely new perspective on his last period ; an essay where she proposes a song theory ; a fourth PEM album very much composed together with singing birds.
+Some of her current projects have not been released yet :a lecture-concert about a painting by avant-garde artist Malevich where she presents in songs a completely new perspective on his last period ; also an essay where she develops a theory of song ; and a fourth PEM album very much composed together with singing birds.

 Perrine’s music has been described as “Kraut-Pop-Opera” and we think that sums it up properly.
 Perrine reminds us of everything we love about Nico, Throbbing Gristle, and Bjork without sounding like anyone but herself.
 She creates swirling analog textures that pulse through changing rhythms.
 She also uses her voice as an instrument, layering herself with different effects, singing in different languages, so as to create a overall wall of sound.
 We are thrilled to present Rien in North America as the first New Los International release, a series of collaborations that we have planned with like-minded labels across the globe.